zevenet/zcli/README.md

 `cd zcli && sudo ./install.sh`

-## How to update

-The way to update the code is getting the last changes of the git repository:
+Note: the way to **update** the code is getting the last changes of the git repository:

 `git pull`